mbellman/sequencer2/style-guide.md

 # Project + Code Pattern Rules
 If a rule is explicitly listed here, use it!
 If a rule is not explicitly listed here (or is open to some interpretation), exercise your best judgment.

-The guidelines laid out here are not **absolute**, but where exceptions are made those exceptions should be justified.
+The guidelines laid out here are not absolute, but where exceptions are made those exceptions should be justified.

 ## Folders
 1. All folder names should be lowercased.